Valley offers advanced care for colon cancer and rectal cancer close to home.

 - Interventional radiologists

 - Social workers

-The right treatment for you will depend on:
+Determining the right colorectal treatment for you will focus on several factors:

-- Whether the cancer has spread to your lymph nodes or another part of your body.
+- The stage of the cancer and whether it has spread to other parts of your body.

 - Your lifestyle, preferences and goals for treatment.

 You and your care team will work together to develop a care plan specific to your needs.

 Genetic and Genomic Testing